anujdevopslearn/MavenBuild/README.md

 HelloWorld Servlet example with corresponding Dockerfile

-Use Maven Build first to create war file in Target folder.
+Use Maven Build first to create war file in Target folder -11.

 mvn clean package